cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-vacuum.md

 `VACUUM FULL` does more extensive processing, including moving of tuples across blocks to try to compact the table to the minimum number of disk blocks.
 This form is much slower and requires an Access Exclusive lock on each table while it is being processed.
 The Access Exclusive lock guarantees that the holder is the only transaction accessing the table in any way.

 When the option list is surrounded by parentheses, the options can be written in any order.
 Without parentheses, options must be specified in exactly the order shown above.
-The parenthesized syntax was added in Greenplum Database 6.0; the unparenthesized syntax is deprecated.
+The parenthesized syntax was added in Cloudberry Database 6.0; the unparenthesized syntax is deprecated.

 > **Important** For information on the use of `VACUUM`, `VACUUM FULL`, and `VACUUM ANALYZE`, see [Notes](#section6).